earthgecko/skyline/docs/_build/html/_sources/panorama.txt

   consider the ramifications to your setup.
-It is not a requirement, just a tidier and more efficient way to run MySQL InnoDB tables in terms of managing space allocations with InnoDB and it segregates databases from each in the context on the .ibd file spaces.
+It is not a requirement, just a tidier and more efficient way to run MySQL InnoDB tables in terms of managing space allocations with InnoDB and it segregates databases from each other in the context on the .ibd file spaces, making for easier management of each individual database in terms of ibd file space.
+However that was really only an additional caution.
+Retrospectively, it is unlikely that the anomalies table will ever really be a major problem in terms of the page space requirements any time soon.
+It appears and it is hoped anyway, time and really big data sets may invalidate this in the future, Gaia DR1 MySQL say :)

 - See ``skyline.sql`` in your cloned Skyline repo for the schema creation script
 - Enable Panorama and set the other Panorama settings in ``settings.py``